• Skip to primary navigation

 2. Combine the melted cacao butter***, sunflower seed butter, water, maple syrup and vanilla.
 Whisk until smooth.

 3. Add in the chocolate protein powder, cacao powder and salt.
 Mix with a spatula until well combined.
+The dough will have a texture similar to playdough.

 5. Freeze for 20 minutes, or until set.